escottalexander/stablecoin-challenge/README.md

 - Each bot accounts upper borrow rate limit preference
 - The activity of each bot

-Watch the front end to see:
+Watch the frontend to see:
 - Our precious MyUSD losing its peg!
 - The total supply of MyUSD in circulation increasing